Solo Pi Pizza Oven Review – Quality Alternative to Ooni and Gozney

 Prior to cooking the first pizza it’s strongly recommended that you do an initial burn.
 Preheat the oven and pizza stone to 600 – 650 degrees F and keep there for 20 minutes.
 This will burn off any packaging residue and also prepare the stone for your first pizza.
 If you are going to cook a pizza right away, just allow it to preheat and hold that initial temperature for 20 minutes.

 Optional (But Recommended) – Solo Pi also has a stand accessory.
-I wish the height of the stand was 6-inches taller because having the pizza deck right at eye level saves back pain when making lots of pizzas like the Gozney Dome.
+I wish the height of the stand was 6-inches taller because having the pizza deck right at eye level saves back pain when making lots of pizzas like the Gozney Dome Review.
 If you are over 6 feet tall you may want to find a way to add more height or look at an alternative stand option.

 Assembly of the Solo Pi Stand takes less than 30 minutes with just one person.